 Sixers takeaways: Ugly start continues, Jared McCain's consistency, and more

 The 76ers are off to their third-worst start since the beginning of The Process era.
-Rookie Jared McCain has emerged as the Sixers’ most consistent player.
-But Monday night will be remembered for the Sixers blowing a golden opportunity against the banged up and tired Miami Heat in a 106-89 loss.
+Rookie Jared McCain has emerged as the roster's most consistent player.
+And the Sixers continue to blow golden opportunities.
+This time they lost to the banged up and tired Miami Heat in a 106-89 loss after holding a 19-point lead.

 The 76ers are off to their third-worst start since the beginning of The Process era.
-Rookie Jared McCain has emerged as the Sixers’ most consistent player.
-But Monday night will be remembered for the Sixers blowing a golden opportunity against the banged up and tired Miami Heat in a 106-89 loss.
+Rookie Jared McCain has emerged as the roster's most consistent player.
+And the Sixers continue to blow golden opportunities.
+This time they lost to the banged up and tired Miami Heat in a 106-89 loss after holding a 19-point lead.

 Horrible start to season